YHDING23/TF1_DEEPLABv3/README.md

 ```
 Regarding this scirpt, only three major folders are used: `cityscapesscripts/`, `gtFine/` and `leftImg8bit`.
 Otherwise, you can download the data from the official website.

-- Covert the dataset to TFRecord, and it takes 15 mins
+- Covert the dataset to TFRecord will take about 15 mins.
 ```angular2html
 sh convert_cityscapes.sh
 ```